Support for Adoptive Parents and Adoptees

-You made the right decision to look for help now.

-Finding professional help before, during, and after an adoption of siblings or multiple adoptions adds to the support you need.

-Call (813) 613-8587 for a free 15-minute phone consultation to help you decide why coming to therapy would be beneficial for you, your spouse or partner, and your children.

-Your plans of having a family have been realized, or are just about to be.
+Support for Adoptive Parents and Adoptees** > > You made the right decision to look for help now. > > Finding professional help before, during, and after adoption of siblings > or multiple adoptions adds to the support you need. > > Call (813) 613-8587 for a free 15-minute phone consultation to help you > decide why coming to therapy would be beneficial for you, your spouse or > partner, and your children. > > Your plans of having a family have been realized, or are just about to > be.
 If your family and friends are supportive, that is wonderful.
-If family and friends are less supportive than you would like them to be, you should be commended for you and your partner making the decision to grow your family and bring a child or children into your immediate family.

-Now, you may be overwhelmed with dealing with the legal challenges put around LGBT adoption, or you could be overwhelmed with having to deal with child issues and not having the support you need.

-You made the right decision to look for help now.

-Finding professional help before, during, and after a LGBT adoption of children adds to the support you need to successfully establish your family and minimize associated stressors.

-Call (813) 613-8587 for a free 15-minute phone consultation, to help you understand why coming to therapy is beneficical for you and your family life goals.

-Signs and symptoms of suffering that can be related to adoption issues
+If > family and friends are less supportive than you would like them to be, > you should be commended for you and your partner making the decision to > grow your family and bring a child or children into your immediate > family. > > Now, you may be overwhelmed with dealing with the legal challenges put > around LGBT adoption, or you could be overwhelmed with having to deal > with child issues and not having the support you need. > > You made the right decision to look for help now. > > Finding professional help before, during, and after a LGBT adoption of > children adds to the support you need to successfully establish your > family and minimize associated stressors. > > Call (813) 613-8587 for a free 15-minute phone consultation, to help you > understand why coming to therapy is beneficial for you and your family > life goals. > > Signs and symptoms of suffering that can be related to adoption issues